-At retirement, coverage may be continued.
+On termination with 20 years of WRS service or at retirement, coverage may be continued.
 At age 65, if the employee is retired, the life insurance premiums are waived and the accidental death and dismemberment and all supplemental life insurance in force is terminated.
 While age 65, the employee's coverage is 75% of the basic coverage at the time of retirement.
 At age 66 and thereafter, the coverage is 50% of the employee's basic coverage.

-National Guardian-Term Life Insurance
+Individual and Family Term Life Insurance

 Employees have the option of carrying additional term life insurance for themselves, their spouses, and members of their families.
 The cost of the program is borne completely by the insured and is based on the employee's age.
 Initial enrollment is within 30 days of employment.
 Persons who elect to have the coverage after the initial enrollment date must present evidence of insurability satisfactory to the insurer.
 A premium waiver for disability is included.
+This coverage is not available to employees collecting a WRS annuity.
+Domestic partner and his/her dependents may be eligible.

 Employees may be insured for \$5,000, \$10,000 or \$20,000 initially, with the option to increase coverage by the same amount yearly up to the maximum of \$200,000.
-An employee's spouse may be insured initially for \$5,000 or \$10,000 and, by yearly increases, may increase coverage to a maximum of \$75,000.
-Each child may be insured for either \$2,500 or \$5,000.
+An employee's spouse may be insured initially for \$5,000 or \$10,000 and, by yearly increases, may increase coverage to a maximum of \$100,000.
+Each child may be insured for either \$2,500 or \$5,000, with a maximum of \$10,000.
 The optional insurance on children guarantees their future insurability through a special conversion to whole life insurance.
 An employee may, at any time, apply for additional amounts of coverage by providing evidence of insurability.
 Upon retirement or termination, a conversion policy is available.